 Select the Consulate (country) to which you are applying.
 Start the application and fill all the mandatory fields clearly and precisely.
-Don’t leave any question blank.
+Don’t leave any questions blank.
 Check Not Applicable when recommended.

 The huge amount of information demanded in the form needs patience and preparation.
 Make sure you have both.
 You need to keep some documents handy while filling the online form.

 Passport – You’ll be asked the name as on the passport, dob as on the passport, passport number, issue date, expiration date, and the authority/country that issued the passport.